 Lawn Insects

-Insects feed on grass causing damage to the lawn.
-The best way to prevent damage is to get treatment before the insects feed on the lawn.
+Insects feed on grass, causing damage to the lawn.
+The most common insects that are a problem in Twin Cities lawns are grubs, ants, and ticks.
+The best way to prevent damage is to get treatment before insects feed on the lawn.
 If insects are already feeding on your lawn, bioLawn can make corrective applications that will stop the feeding and reduce damage.

 Grub Control to Prevent and Stop Damage